ionos-cloud/ionosctl/docs/subcommands/compute-engine/nic-create.md

       --firewall-type string   The type of Firewall Rules that will be allowed on the NIC (default "INGRESS") -f, --force                  Force command to execute without user input -h, --help                   Print usage
-      --ips ipSlice            IPs assigned to the NIC.
-This can be a collection (default []) --lan-id int             The LAN ID the NIC will sit on.
+      --ips strings            IPs assigned to the NIC.
+This can be a collection --lan-id int             The LAN ID the NIC will sit on.
 If the LAN ID does not exist it will be created (default 1) -n, --name string            The name of the NIC (default "Internet Access") -o, --output string          Desired output format [text|json] (default "text")